 First shown as a broken-haired Scotch Terrier, the breed was named the Yorkshire Terrier in 1870 after its place of development.

-The breed was registered in the British Kennel Club book four years later.
+The breed was officially registered in the British Kennel Club book four years later.
 In 1898, the first Yorkshire Terrier breed club was formed, and in the early years, the Yorkie was shown in different weight classes, however eventually, exhibitors decided on the one class that we know today.

 The Yorkshire Terrier has a single coat with long, silky and straight hair.
 Show Yorkies have longer fur that reaches the floor.